iPieter/DTAI-Stories/content/post/wannes/anomaly_detection/index.md

 subtitle: "Learn about context from data and user knowledge"
 summary: "This is the summary of the post, which is a featured post"
 authors: ["wannes", "vincentv", "jdavis"]
-tags: ["Anomaly Detection", "Semi-supervised learning", "Outlier detection", "Active learning", "Flexible supervision"]
+tags: ["Anomaly Detection", "Semi-supervised learning", "Outlier detection", "Active learning", "Flexible supervision", "Application"]
-# categories: ["Anomaly Detection", "Application"]
+categories: ["Anomaly Detection", "Engineering and Sensors"]
 date: 2020-03-24T10:36:34+02:00
 lastmod: 2020-03-24T10:36:34+02:00
 featured: true